Start TRODELVY at 10 mg/kg

 Medications and emergency equipment to treat infusion-related reactions including anaphylaxis should be available for immediate use.1

-*Eg, abdominal cramping, diarrhea, salivation, etc.1
+‡Eg, abdominal cramping, diarrhea, salivation, etc.1

-Management strategies for ARs through dose modifications
+Management strategies for adverse reactions through dose modifications1

-Adverse reaction |
+Adverse reaction | Severity | Dose modification |

 |